jaywaddy/rollygon-site/src/blog/first-post.md

 ---
 layout: "/layouts/base.njk"
-title: "First Post"
+title: "First Post: But a Logner Title test test"
+date: 2025-02-09
+duration: 6 min
 ---

-# hello
+# Hello!

-this is the first blog post.
+This is the first blog post.